patriciagrau/wikipedia_article_analysis/README.md

   - results_joined_by_lang: statistical analysis based on POS tags.
 - The directory "cosine-sim-per-lang" contains the cosine similarity values between the files of the data based on gfud DEPREL, separated depending on the language.
 - The directory "cosine-sim-per-topic" contains the cosine similarity values between the files of the data based on gfud DEPREL, separated depending on the topic.
+- The directory "old_cosine-sim-per-topic" contains the same as "cosine-sim-per-topic", but depending on the size (i.e. number of sentences) of the topic.
 - The directory "lang_structures" contains the most common language structures for each language, and the most common structures among all languages.
 - "exploratory_analysis" is a notebook where I test most things.
 - "cosine-sim-visualisation" is the notebook where you can visualise the cosine similarities among the data.
 - "lang_structures" is a notebook where I work with the most common language structures in the directory lang_structures.
 - "notes" is a markdown file where I write notes/a diary about what I do and the problems I encounter.

-TLDR

-- The data is in the folder "data" separated by topic, and in the folder "joined_by_lang" not separated by topics.